-Churches in Ireland recommend face masks at services
+Churches recommend face masks at services

 Churches in Ireland are asking people who attend services in person to wear face masks.